-Undergraduate students must be currently enrolled at Chicago State University and have completed a minimum of six credit hours in each of the previous two semesters.
+Undergraduate students must be currently enrolled at CSU and have completed a minimum of 6 credit hours in each of the previous two semesters.
 Participation is open to students in fields of study that normally culminate in a doctorate (e.g., behavioral and social sciences, physical and biological sciences, and humanities).
 Students in fields that do not usually grant a doctorate are not eligible for this program.
-For further information, contact Professor Marc Cooper, Chicago State University's Coordinator of MSEP, at 773/995-2131.
+For further information, call 773/995-2131.